 - 1 head cauliflower

-- 2-3 TB. olive oil
+- 2 tbsp olive oil

-- Pinch freshly ground black pepper
+- ¼ tsp freshly ground black pepper, (or to taste)

 Steam cauliflower for 7-10 minutes.